smartfog/fogflow/doc/en/source/ngsildbasediotintegration.rst

 It is also possible to set up default commands and attributes for all anonymous devices as well, but this is not done within this tutorial as we will be provisioning each device separately.

 This example provisions an anonymous group of devices.
-It tells the IoT Agent that a series of devices will be sending messages to the IOTA_HTTP_PORT (where the IoT Agent is listening for Northbound communications)
+It tells the IoT Agent that a series of devices will be sending messages to the IOTA_HTTP_PORT (where the IoT Agent is listening for Northbound communications data coming from the IOT device)

 .. code-block:: console